Sampling data in the graph

 Before you begin, ensure that:

-You have added the data from the saved search to your graph to ensure that a dashboard count is available in the system and can be picked up by the script.
+You have added the data from the entity table or search to your graph.
+This ensures that a dashboard count is available in the system and can be picked up by the script.

 Go to the Management app and click Scripts.